logkit/logkit/README.md

 >
 > Integrating the LogKit source is the only way to include LogKit in projects targeting iOS 7.
 When this installation method is used, skip the `import LogKit`.

-Add all of the `.swift` files found in the `Source` directory to your project.
+Add all of the `.swift` files found in the `Sources` directory to your project.
 No other steps are necessary for installation.

 ## Migrating from LogKit 1